demisto/content/Packs/NetQuestOMX/Integrations/NetQuestOMX/README.md

 NetQuest’s products are high-capacity service nodes that help security teams access and analyze network traffic.
 Powerful packet & flow processing features assist security tools in detecting and mitigating security threats as cost effectively as possible.
-This integration was integrated and tested with version xx of NetQuestOMX.
+This integration was integrated and tested with version 3.7.5a of NetQuestOMX.

 ## Configure NetQuestOMX in Cortex